microsoft/windows-rs/rfcs/0002-borrow-type.md

 *Note*: that there is no implementation of `From<T> for Borrow<'a, T>`.
 This would complicate things considerably as `T` must only be dropped after the borrow is over.

+## String literals

+Using string literals in function calls is no longer possible.

+The previous `IntoParam` mechanism allows for implicit allocation to turn Rust's UTF-8 string literals into various types (and then free the memory after the function call is done).
+While this is certainly convenient, it can be rather surprising especially to those who don't want implicit allocations.
+In fact, this was the thought behind the `alloc` feature which makes this feature opt-in.

+This will no longer be possible.
+Instead, it's left to a future RFC proposal for making it convenient to work with literals.
+For example, it has been discussed before that a `w!` macro could be introduced to create wide string literals.

 ## Errors

 The following is the error message when trying to pass an HSTRING by value: